biocore/pyqi/doc/index.rst

 How do I start using pyqi?
 --------------------------

-Get started with our tutorials.
-These tell you :ref:`how to stub and build new commands <defining-new-commands>` and :ref:`how to stub and build new interfaces <defining-new-interfaces>`, and provide suggestions on :ref:`how to organize your project's repository to look like other repositories that make use of pyqi <organizing-your-repository>`.
-For advanced users, you can next learn about :ref:`how to define new interface types <defining-new-interface-types>` (though this is not something that is ever required).
+We've compiled everything you need to know into a series of :ref:`Getting Started <getting-started>` tutorials.
+These documents progress linearly through :ref:`how to stub and build new commands <defining-new-commands>` and :ref:`how to stub and build new interfaces <defining-new-interfaces>`.
+We then provide suggestions on :ref:`how to organize your project's repository to look like other repositories that make use of pyqi <organizing-your-repository>`.
+For advanced users, you can then learn about :ref:`how to define new interface types <defining-new-interface-types>` (though this is not something that is ever required for most users).

 How do I get help with pyqi?
 ----------------------------